West Kirby railway station: Wirral line

 A further platform was constructed for the Hooton line, on the eastern side of the original station.
 The site of the original station was used for goods sidings.
 In the present day, this is the site of The Concourse, a community building operated by Wirral Metropolitan Borough Council.

-In 1932, the London Midland and Scottish Railway (LMS) constructed a new signal cabin, used jointly with the Great Western Railway (GWR), which was installed on the western side of the tracks, just beyond the end of the platform.
-This replaced the earlier signal box in the same place.
-This signal box was closed on 17 September 1994 and demolished a week later.
+In 1932, the London Midland and Scottish Railway (LMS) constructed a new signal cabin, used jointly with the Great Western Railway (GWR), which was installed on the western side of the tracks, just beyond the end of the platform; this replaced the earlier signal box in the same place.
+It was closed on 17 September 1994 and was demolished a week later.

 Until 1964, there was an active freight depot on the eastern side of the station.
 It occupied the triangular area between the former Wirral Railway station, which received the electrified lines, and the former Birkenhead Joint branch station.
 The depot was mainly used to receive coal for domestic distribution.
 The area occupied by the freight depot was later used for the construction of The Concourse.
-The West Kirby goods depot was served principally by a daily goods train along the electric line from Birkenhead, which also served goods depots at Hoylake, Moreton and the Cadbury's factory near Leasowe.
+The West Kirby goods depot was served principally by a daily goods train along the electric line from Birkenhead, which also served goods depots at Hoylake, Moreton and the Cadbury factory near Leasowe.